nimiq/vue-components/README.md

 First of all, a big thank you to all translators!

-The Nimiq Vue-components is fully internationalized and ready for the community to add translations in different languages.
+The Nimiq Vue-components are fully internationalized and ready for the community to add translations in different languages.

 To help translate Vue-components, the procedure is as follows:
 - Clone this repository.